How to prune hydrangeas: follow our advice for healthy plants and stunning blooms

 Learn how to prune hydrangeas for better-performing plants – from mophead and lacecap varieties to climbing hydrangeas and more

-Learning how to prune hydrangeas is a relatively simple task but will reward you with healthier plants with lots more blooms.
-So, if you want your garden display to look better than ever next year, it's well worth having these tricks up your sleeve.
+Learning how to prune hydrangeas is a relatively simple task, but will reward you with healthier plants with lots more blooms.

+Distinguished by their large, clustered flowerheads, these shrubs are a great contender for the list if you've been perusing our guide to garden borders.
+Plus, aside from their stunning show in summer through to autumn, many types will offer architectural structure over winter, too.

-But, although they're generally low-maintenance, pruning them correctly will give them a real boost.
+But, although they're generally low-maintenance, a bit of pruning know-how will give them a boost.
 Not only will it help to reinvigorate the plants, enabling them to produce more impressive summer displays, but it's also useful for keeping shapes and sizes in order.

 How to prune mophead hydrangeas

 - It's best to leave spent mophead flowers over winter rather than deadheading, especially if your region gets very cold.
 This is because they provide a level of protection against frost for any tender new buds.
-As a bonus, they'll also offer an attractive, textural feature to your garden when not much else is growing – a lovely addition to any of your winter garden ideas.
+As a bonus, they'll also offer an attractive, textural feature to your garden when not much else is growing – a lovely addition to our winter garden ideas.

 - When spring comes around, remove the old flowerheads, making your cut just above the first healthy pair of buds below it, says the RHS.